 Name of student/s School

 Date and time of incident Report completed by

 Note of the allegation/incident

-Note of the anegation/incident

 Please tick as appropriate

 • Parents/carers contacted Disciplinary proceedings

-Other action taken - please give details.
+Other action taken - please give details 5.

-Make a mate of other was involved in any fall

-Make a note of who was involved in any follo ow-up action, with a date and time.
+Make a note of who was involved in any follow-up action, with a date and time.

 Signature Date

-L .